Jan. 6 panel shows congressional leaders asking for help - NewsBreak

 Jan.
 6 panel shows congressional leaders asking for help

-WASHINGTON (AP) — The U.S. House Jan.
-6 Committee neared a vote Thursday to subpoena former President Donald Trump to testify, as it presented interviews with his aides and new documents detailing his unflagging multi-part efforts to overturn his 2020 election loss.

-The vote seeking Trump’s testimony comes as the panel is producing vivid new details and evidence of Trump’s state of mind as he refused to concede his loss to Joe Biden, resulting in the 2021 attack at the Capitol.

-Before that, the panel showed previously unseen footage of congressional leaders phoning officials for help during the assault.
+WASHINGTON — (AP) — The Jan.
+6 panel is showing previously unseen footage of congressional leaders phoning officials for help during Capitol siege.

 House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer can be seen talking to governors in neighboring Virginia and Maryland.
 Later the footage shows Senate Republican Leader Mitch McConnell and other GOP leaders as the group asks the acting attorney general for help.